lj020326/ansible-datacenter/docs/mac_OS/sshfs.md

 #### Unmount Filesystem

-If you cant eject the drive in finder can force the unmount.
+If you can't eject the drive in finder can force the unmount.

 ```shell
 diskutil umount /mount/point